Schedule

 Ananda/Sokah2Soca

-Our mission is to advance music producers, performers, and Caribbean culture.
-Your support helps us celebrate and elevate the vibrant sounds and stories of the Caribbean.
-We can all work together to make sure that this rich cultural legacy continues to inspire creativity and connection while reaching a larger audience.
-You should always purchase music for sale, but refrain from sharing promotional music, as it deprives the artists, producers, and songwriters of vital income.
-Please note that all our posts can be accessed online via social media sites like Facebook, YouTube, Instagram, and SoundCloud.
-We recommend exploring your favorite content on FeedSpot/RSS Feed, Threads, Bluesky, Twitter/X, including email subscriptions.
+Our goal is to promote Caribbean culture, musicians, and music producers.
+We are able to honor and promote the rich sounds and tales of the Caribbean thanks to your support.
+Together, we can ensure that this rich cultural legacy continues to reach a wider audience and foster creativity and connections.
+While you should always buy music for sale, you should avoid sharing promotional music because it denies songwriters, producers, and artists important revenue.
+Please be aware that all of our posts are available online through social media platforms like Facebook, YouTube, Instagram, and SoundCloud.
+We recommend exploring your favorite content on FeedSpot/RSS Feed, Threads, Bluesky, and Twitter/X, including email subscriptions.
 Thank you in advance.

 Production Notes/Music Credits: